consp1racy/android-support-preference/README.md

 If you'll be using custom `RingtonePreference` your app needs to request the `android.permission.READ_EXTERNAL_STORAGE` permission in its manifest.
 If for some reason you cannot do this, use `android.preference.RingtonePreference` which will use the system dialog.

 ## Changelog

+**0.4.3**
+- No more `Resources.NotFoundException` in `RingtonePickerActivity`.
+Falls back to English.
+- Updated appcompat-v7library to 22.2.1.

 **0.4.2**
 - `SeekBar` tinting can be turned off via `app:asp_tintSeekBar="false"`